European Association for Signal Processing

 The European Association for Signal Processing (EURASIP) is an international scientific society for the theory and application of signal processing.
-It was established on the 1st of September 1978.It hosts the European Signal Processing Conference (EUSIPCO), which has been held annually since 1993 in various European locations.
+It was established on the 1st of September 1978.
+It hosts the European Signal Processing Conference (EUSIPCO), which has been held annually since 1993 in various European locations.
 It publishes a series of science journals, as EURASIP Journal on Advances in Signal Processing, that have also an open access policy.

+The EURASIP is composed of eight Technical Area Committees: